gabefair/Family-Security-Review/README.md

 - [ ] Change all device names to something else
 - [ ] Set up connecting devices to generate random MAC addresses when connecting to WiFi
-- [ ] Make sure no apps can access google emails or google drive
+- [ ] Check which [3rd-party apps](https://support.google.com/accounts/answer/3466521) have access to your Google account, specifically making sure they can't access gmails or google drive
 - [ ] Make sure no app tokens have been generated on dropbox/box/mega/onedrive accounts
 - [ ] Make sure no app tokens have been generated on any reddit/twitter/facebook/github accounts
 - [ ] With a fresh device, on a never used wifi, do a google search for each other's names and handles, share findings